With an estimated 12 million to 24 million active ecommerce sites around the world, it’s easy for an online store to get lost in the crowd.

 With any luck (or if, like BigCommerce, your platform has a strong partner program), you can find ecommerce website development services that are familiar with the latest in ecommerce best practices and can produce a site that will delight your customers and boost your conversion rate.

-Some developers are great at bringing your brand to life through a beautifully designed frontend, while others excel in backend customisation and technical implementation.
+Some developers are great at bringing your brand to life through a beautifully designed frontend, while others excel in backend customization and technical implementation.

 When you evaluate developers for your online store, make sure you know what their strengths are.